Audio Keyframe Settings

 A visual frequency representation of the audio signal being tracked.
 The audio display is always Pre Filter.

-Frequency Range Preset box
+Frequency Range Preset option

 Select a frequency range preset to determine the cutoff frequencies for Low and High filters.